I’m not going to tell you to use sunscreen every day. I know you know it.

 It dilutes your sunscreen.
 If, for example, you mix a SPF 25 sunscreen with a moisturizer, you can end up with SPF 10… or lower.
 There’s no way to know for sure.

 That’s dangerous.
-Cos you’re thinking you’re so well protected and next thing you know, you’ve got a sunburn.
+You’re thinking you’re so well protected and next thing you know, you’ve got a sunburn.
 And why are those wrinkles creeping up on your face so soon?

 Don’t do it.

-It depends (see, I don’t say no all the time. 🙂 ).
+It depends on your skin type (see, I don’t say no all the time. 🙂 ).

 If you have dry skin, I don’t recommend it.
 Your skin is thirsty for moisture and it’s unlikely any sunscreen will satisfy it.